rohithsankepally/rohithsankepally.github.io/index.md

 ---
 layout: post
-title: Hello All!!
+title: Hello, I am Rohith Reddy.
 ---

-I am a Student at the International Institute of Information Technology Hyderabad, India.
-I am currently pursuing my B.Tech and MS by Research in Computer Science.
-I am working as a research student at Lab for Spatial Informatics, IIIT Hyderabad.
+I'm a MS by research student at the Lab for Spatial Informatics, IIIT Hyderabad.

-I have worked for the Google Summer of Code 2016 under Open Source Geospatial Foundation for [pgRouting](http://pgrouting.org/) organisation.
-You can find my project details [here](https://summerofcode.withgoogle.com/archive/2016/projects/5261601225572352/).
+I'm an open source enthusiast.
+I worked as a open source developer for the Google Summer of Code 2016.
+I also worked as a mentor for the Google Summer of Code 2017.

-I am interested in data science, networks and shortest path algorithms.
+I'm interested in GIS, open source, data science, databases, computer networks, graphs and path algorithm optimizations.
+I mostly code in C/C++, but also have experience with python, SQL programming, HTML, Javascript, PHP.